Marcelo Tubert: Television

-Tubert's recurring and guest-starring appearances include such shows as Prison Break, NCIS, Jane the Virgin, New Girl CSI:Miami, Supah Ninjas, Without a Trace, ER, The War At Home, Monk, George Lopez, JAG, Frasier, Seinfeld, Star Trek: The Next Generation, The Golden Girls and Star Trek: Picard.
+Tubert's recurring and guest-starring appearances include such shows as Prison Break, NCIS, Jane the Virgin, New Girl CSI:Miami, Supah Ninjas, Without a Trace, ER, The War At Home, Monk, George Lopez, JAG, Frasier, L.A.
+Law, Seinfeld, Star Trek: The Next Generation, The Golden Girls and Star Trek: Picard.

 Film and voice roles

-Tubert's numerous film roles include parts in the films Miss Congeniality 2: Armed and Fabulous, Tremors 2: Aftershocks, Postcards from the Edge, and the Roger Corman directed remake of The Masque of the Red Death.
+Tubert's numerous film roles include parts in the films Miss Congeniality 2: Armed and Fabulous, Tremors 2: Aftershocks, Postcards from the Edge, and the 1989 Roger Corman-produced remake of The Masque of the Red Death.

 Among his most notable voice roles, was as Laurent in the English version of Toys in the Attic.
 Other roles include in the animated series Pinky and the Brain, Batman: The Animated Series, The Real Adventures of Jonny Quest and King of the Hill.
-He has also contributed additional voices to, Kung Fu Panda 2 Madagascar 2, Over The Hedge, Shrek II, Shark Tale, Apocalypto, and Passion of the Christ.
+He has also contributed additional voices to Kung Fu Panda 2, Madagascar: Escape 2 Africa, Over the Hedge, Shrek 2, Shark Tale, Apocalypto, and The Passion of the Christ.